-Korma dates back to the Mughal Dynasty when it was cooked for the wealthy and enjoyed a prestigious status associated with the royal courts.
+Korma dates back to the Mughal Dynasty when it was cooked for the wealthy and even at royal courts.
 Well, we think Hari's version is certainly fit for a king!

 There is also no rule book that says a korma has to be mild.
 Even die-hard chilli lovers will find this dish beautifully balanced and delicious.
 (But if you like, you can leave out some of the chillies - we won't judge.)